The Silence Game In Nature – Empowering Children with Mindfulness

 Many of us probably didn’t know how precious moments of silence are until we became parents or teachers.
 We all can agree that our world lacks silence today more than ever before.
-Noise we create is not necessarily produced by loud sounds.
-Noise can be made by clutter, unnecessary overload of visual and sensory information and stimulation.
-Noise takes away focus from what truly matters and destructs attention.
+The noise we create is not necessarily produced by loud sounds.
+Noise can be made by clutter, unnecessary overload of visual and sensory information, and stimulation.
+Noise takes away focus from what truly matters and distracts attention.
 Children react to overstimulation in their own way – through emotional outbursts, frustration, aggression.

-Being able to create silence is a valuable skill children need to retain in order to develop strong mental health.
-According to this article silence can literally grow person’s brain.
+Being able to create silence is valuable skill children need to retain in order to develop strong mental health.
+According to this article, silence can literally grow a person’s brain.

 “We saw that silence is really helping the new generated cells to differentiate into neurons, and integrate into the system….
 “Silence is a resource”.. .
 It could be marketed just like clean water or wild mushrooms.
 “In the future, people will be prepared to pay for the experience of silence…Two-minute silent pauses proved far more relaxing than either “relaxing” music or a longer silence played before the experiment started. ” (Source via nautil.us)

-The Silence Game is a way to cultivate mindfulness in children through ability to gain awareness of the noise surrounding them and exercise self-control.
-In the Montessori classroom children are shown how to “create” silence.
+The Silence Game is a way to cultivate mindfulness in children through an ability to gain awareness of the noise surrounding them and exercise self-control.
+In the Montessori classroom, children are shown how to “create” silence.

-There are a couple interpretations of the Silence Game I have done in my classroom:
+There are a couple of interpretations of the Silence Game I have done in my classroom:

-- In a large group children take turns sharing their thoughts on what silence feels, looks, and sounds like.
-After that we talk about silence board – a board with word “silence” written on it and a picture of tranquil place in nature.
-Then children practise “making silence”.
+In a large group, children take turns sharing their thoughts on what silence feels, looks, and sounds like.
+After that, we talk about the silence board – a board with the word “silence” written on it and a picture of a tranquil place in nature.
+Then children practice “making silence”.
 We turn off lights and sit in a group listening to sounds around “creating silence”.
-Once children start getting restless – a teachers sits on the other side of the room and starts whispering children’s names one at a time.
-When child hears their name, they get up and walk quietly to sit next to the teacher.
+Once children start getting restless – a teacher sits on the other side of the room and starts whispering children’s names one at a time.
+When the child hears their name, they get up and walk quietly to sit next to the teacher.

-- Individual activity.
-A child at any time can take silence board off the shelf along with sand clock.
-He or she places it on a mat on the floor and sit in silence while watching sand grains fall through.
+Individual activity.
+A child at any time can take a silence board off the shelf along with a sand clock.
+He or she places it on a mat on the floor and sits in silence while watching sand grains fall through.

-Mindfulness is being born out of moments spent in quiet atmosphere of silence.
+Mindfulness is being born out of moments spent in a quiet atmosphere of silence.

 Mindfulness – the quality or state of being mindful (aware of something that may be important).

 It is astonishing the level of stress children can experience these days.
-I cultivate in my child habit of spending time being mindful – appreciate the moment and being able to observe the world around.
+I cultivate in my child habit of spending time being mindful – appreciate the moment and being able to observe the world around me.

-Since our family is devoted to Christian faith, practising mindfulness also helps to reflect on the Bible and essence of God through personal perception and understanding.
+Since our family is devoted to the Christian faith, practicing mindfulness also helps to reflect on the Bible and the essence of God through personal perception and understanding.